Jimie1307/BorneoHomestay/README.md

 # BorneoHomestay
-A project done during two courses (smae lecturer for both courses).
+A project done during two courses (same lecturer for both courses).
 <br> The first part was just a simple CSS implementation (I think?), and then the later course includes building a functional website using PHP and HTML/CSS.

 ## Background Story